fedhere/DSPS_FBianco_2023/HW7/README.md

+# Cluster the kidpack microarray data
+You will be asked to run 2 (461) or 3 (661) clustering methods on the same data.
+The clustering methods are easy to run in sklearn, but what is important here are the considerations you make.
+Read the description of the data below.

 **kidpack: kidney microarray data** https://www.bioconductor.org/packages/release/data/experiment/manuals/kidpack/man/kidpack.pdf

+**The dataset:** There were three different subtypes of renal cell cancer (RCC): clear cell (cc), papillary (p), and chromophobe (ch).
+These pheno-variables may be used for classification or differential expression.
+The gene expression is quite strongly associated with the subtype.

 Microarrays are a technology used to measure the expression levels of thousands of genes simultaneously.
 Data from microarray experiments is often represented as a table with rows corresponding to genes and columns corresponding to different samples (e.g., different tissues, time points, or experimental conditions).